User Tools

 * Imaging: I can image using any of the listed optics for you with 20x typically being the highest for a full die, plus you can specify ROIs to be imaged at higher magnification. * Imaging: I can image using any of the listed optics for you with 20x typically being the highest for a full die, plus you can specify ROIs to be imaged at higher magnification.

-- * Deprocessing: I can deprocess the die down to the substrate, **without** taking intermediate images -- you'll get top metal + substrate images only.+ * Deprocessing: I can deprocess the die for simple dies with 1 metal layer so producing top metal/poly/substrate images; otherwise down to the substrate, **without** taking intermediate images -- you'll get top metal + substrate images only.
+- * Deprocessing: I can deprocess the die down to the substrate, **without** taking intermediate images -- you'll get top metal substrate images only.+ * Deprocessing: I can deprocess the die for simple dies with 1 metal layer so producing top metal/poly/substrate images.
+For dies with more than one metal layer, results will vary.

 The default package is, I do imaging top metal at 20x, decapping and/or deprocessing would obviously require more work and consume more material.
 The default package is, I do imaging top metal at 20x, decapping and/or deprocessing would obviously require more work and consume more material.